sigoden/aichat/README.md

 .exit session            End the current session
-.set                     Modify the configuration parameters .copy                    Copy the last reply to the clipboard .read                    Import from file and submit .exit                    Exit the REPL
+.set                     Modify the configuration parameters .copy                    Copy the last reply to the clipboard .read                    Read files into the message and submit .exit                    Exit the REPL

 Type ::: to begin multi-line editing, type ::: to end it.